Have you wondered how to manage a Facebook business page?

 Zuckerburgs behemoth is one of the foremost platforms for business in the world and having a strong & creative presence on the blue site is absolutely essential.
 Thankfully, there’s a handy tool available for managing your pages, Facebook Business Manager

 Tips: If you manage multiple Facebook pages, third-party tools can help you schedule posts and automate your pages.
 Hootsuite is a well-known, though expensive, option.
 There are also several best Hootsuite alternatives that can perform the same tasks.
 When choosing a tool, consider your needs and budget to find the best option for you.

 What is Facebook Business Manager and What Does it Do?

-In simple terms, the Business Manager is a one stop shop where you can manage your business assets, tools and employee access to your pages.
+In simple terms, the Business Manager is a one-stop shop where you can manage your business assets, tools and employees’ access to your pages.

 What are the Benefits?

 - Manage Multiple Pages & Ad Accounts – By using the Business Manager platform you can access multiple business pages with a singular login, from here you can track the performance of individual pages and ad campaigns from a central hub.